marcovisibelli/synthetico/README.md

 ![Data](media/Data.png?raw=true "Data example")

 Synthetico is a ready to use general-purpose synthetic data generators to enable data science experiments.
 The program is an engine to generate any sort of random data (name,surnames, telephon namebers, emails) from many nations (6 currently).
-Let you to create business data for multiple business scenarios (Web portals, CRM data, E-commerce data, ERP data etc) that can be reaplced in a second time with real ones.
+Let you to create business data for multiple business scenarios (Web portals, CRMs, eCommerce , ERP  etc) that can be reaplced in a second time with real ones.
 I created Syntetico because all the commercial synthetic generators are way to much expensive or too much complicated to use.
 Some of the features:

 * Names and surnames from more than 6 countries (UK,France,Germany,Italy,Spain and Greece)
 * Phone numbers with template support